#StayHome with your Olympus – Submit your photos

 Photography and the outdoors have always played a key part in my life since a young age, with my dad teaching me how to use film first, with the Olympus OM-1, OM-2 and OM-4 and introducing me to the Scout Organisation.
 Some twenty years on the addiction with photography and outdoors hasn’t stop and the two are now intertwined with one another as I document the outdoors through our mountaineering trips and expeditions up and down the country.

+Nature, the landscape, light and just the outdoors is my biggest influence in my photography and as someone who longs for the hills, sleeping on mountains under starry lit skies.
 Having this taken away and left in the confines of my four walls at home is a mental drain and a struggle.
 Peering out the windows and restricted too short walks helps curve the drain but when the opportunity arises I will be on that mountain once again.

 Having just received my new Olympus OM-D E-M1 Mark III I wanted to test out the new Starry Sky Auto Focus feature and enjoy the hot weather and clear skies and help curve my outdoor drive some what by using my back garden as my new mountain play ground.